 Delicious, hot lunches are available daily.
 Vegetarian meals are also available.

-We are in need of Substitutes for our Lunchroom.
-Please consider offering your time to the school on an as-needed basis.
-Lunchroom assistance is needed between 11 AM – 1 PM.
+We are in need of Volunteers for our Lunchroom.
+Please consider offering your time to the school.
+Lunchroom assistance is needed between 10:30 AM – 12:30 PM.
 We are looking for substitutes and also those who can commit to a regular schedule.
 Please notify Cathy Kerber at email@example.com.
-We appreciate your help.

 The Minnesota Department of Education’s Food and Nutrition Service (FNS) administers school and community nutrition programs for Minnesota children and adults through local schools, child and adult care facilities and summer food program sites.
 Participants receive nutritious meals and education to help them learn and practice healthy habits for a lifetime of wellness.